davidmerfield/randomColor/README.md

 **Count** – An integer which specifies the number of colors to generate.

 **Format** – A string which specifies the format of the generated color.
-Possible values are *hsvArray, rgb, rgbArray, and hex*.
+Possible values are *hsl, hslArray, rgb, rgbArray, and hex*.
 The type of the generated color will vary based on the format chosen.

 ### Examples